OneMSU's Distance Learning Solution

 Respiratory Therapy Program Overview

-Accredited by the Commission on Accreditation of Respiratory Care, the Great Falls College Respiratory Therapy Program is designed to help you develop the skills required for a successful career as a respiratory therapist.
-Upon completion of the AAS degree in respiratory therapy, graduates will be prepared for a career as a respiratory therapist.
-Graduates are eligible to take the National Board for Respiratory Care (NBRC) Certification and Registry practitioner examinations.
+The RT Program is a two-year program designed to help students develop the knowledge, skills, and professional attitude necessary for a successful career in RT.
+Upon completion of the AAS degree in RT, graduates will be prepared to begin a career as an Advanced Practitioner RT.
+Graduates are eligible to take the National Board for Respiratory Care (NBRC) Entry Level and the Advanced Practitioner examinations.

 Prerequisite Course Work Completed at City College